byu-oit/RecordAudioHTML/README.md

 ## Modify code
 Navigate to `/src` and edit files
- - `RecordAudioWidget.xml` is the widget properties menu that displays in Mendix Studio Pro.
+ - `RecordAudioHTML.xml` is the widget properties menu that displays in Mendix Studio Pro.
  - `/components/RecordAudio.tsx` is where the primary rendering code for the widget is.

 ## Build widget